ungleich/cdist/cdist/conf/type/__jail/man.rst

 ===================
 Manage FreeBSD jails

-Jake Guffey <jake.guffey--@--eprotex.com>
+Jake Guffey <jake.guffey--@--jointheirstm.org>

 DESCRIPTION
 -----------
-This type is used on FreeBSD to manage jails.
+This type is used on FreeBSD to manage jails by calling the appropriate per-version subtype.

 REQUIRED PARAMETERS